grueki/RFC913-SFTP/README.md

 4. Execute the 'run' script with `./run.sh` to start the client

 The login information can be found below.
 These logins are informed by the `/Server/login.txt` file.
+Commands are case-insensitive, however information like filenames and directories are case-sensitive.

+All commands from the RFC-913 SFTP have been implemented.
+You can view the RFC-913 commands and their functions [here](https://www.rfc-editor.org/rfc/rfc913).

 | User-id         | Account             | Password |
 |-----------------|---------------------|----------|